faheemk23/quiz-batman/README.md

 * You don't need to use the "Enter" key.
 * Input other than keys 1 to 4 is invalid and won't result in anything.

-I have also added functionality such that if user breaks a high score updated high scores are shown.
+I have also added functionality such that if user breaks a high score, updated high scores are shown.
 Used 'chalk' package for better visuals.

 [You can access the quiz here](https://replit.com/@FaheemKhan18/markTwo?embed=1&output=1)